 - Display courtesy to faculty and staff regarding their office hours.
 Messages may be left on voicemail during "off" hours, but must show regard and awareness of the different time zones. - Communicate with faculty, staff and other students in a respectful way even when problems may exist. - Utilize proper channels when approaching a problem.
-If a problem arises, students must discuss the issues with the involved faculty member first. - Respond to any faculty or staff email or phone contact within three (3) business days. - Meet with faculty or staff within three (3) days of the faculty or staff's request for a meeting with a student. - Communicate at least once per term at the mid-term with the Academic Advisor by either phone or email to update the Academic Advisor on course progress and plan registration for the following term. - While enrolled in clinical courses, students will communicate at least twice biweekly with Regional clinical Faculty on course progress. - Abide by all communication policies stated in specific courses or as listed in the course forums in Canvas. - Submit name, address, and phone number changes within 14 days using the Profile tab in the FNU Portal
+If a problem arises, students must discuss the issues with the involved faculty member first. - Take responsibility for communication errors when they occur without making excuses. - Respond to any faculty or staff email or phone contact within three (3) business days. - Meet with faculty or staff within three (3) days of the faculty or staff's request for a meeting with a student. - Communicate at least once per term at the mid-term with the Academic Student-Advisor by either phone or email to update the Academic Student-Advisor on course progress and plan registration for the following term.

-- Use FNU systems for all official correspondence with FNU and between FNU members.
+- While enrolled in clinical courses, students will communicate at least twice biweekly with Regional clinical Faculty on course progress. - Abide by all communication policies stated in specific courses or as listed in the course forums in Canvas. - Submit name, address, and phone number changes within 14 days using the Profile tab in the FNU Portalform in the FNU Directory - Use the Banyan Tree, and FNU systems email for all official correspondence with FNU and between FNU members.
 Outside vendors (e.g., Hotmail, EarthLink, etc.) may not be used.
-Communications using non-FNU services cannot be verified by FNU, will not be considered official, and may be discarded. - Abide by electronic communications etiquette, using appropriate language. - Check FNU email at least twice each week while enrolled in FNU. - Use the out of office setting when they will be unable to answer FNU email for more than 72 hours.
+Communications using non-FNUBanyan Tree services cannot be verified by FNU, will not be considered official, and may be discarded. - Abide by electronic communications etiquette, using appropriate language.
+Please refer to the Banyan Tree 101 (BT101) course for electronic communications etiquette. - Check FNU email the Banyan Tree for email and forum messages at least twice each week while enrolled in FNU. - Use the out of office setting when they will be unable to answer FNUBanyan Tree email for more than 72 hours.